sakettamrakar/TraderFund/README.md

 ## Usage
 Outline your typical workflow or commands here.
 For example, you might run a trading script or analyze performance metrics.

+### Technical Scanner Example

+The project includes a `TechnicalScanner` class that scans OHLCV data for popular technical signals.
+You can create an instance and call `scan_for_signals(df)` to receive a JSON alert summarizing bullish or bearish indications.

 ## Contribution Guidelines
 Contributions are welcome!
 Please open an issue to discuss your proposed changes before submitting a pull request.